NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Sex
 ~~~

-The Subject's :py:attr:`~pynwb.file.Subject.sex` should be specified as a single upper-case character among the follow
+The Subject's :py:attr:`~pynwb.file.Subject.sex` should be specified as a single upper-case character among the
-four possibilities: "M" (male), "F" (female), "U" (unknown), or "O" (other, for asexual species).
+following four possibilities: "M" (male), "F" (female), "U" (unknown), or "O" (other, for asexual species).

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_subject_sex`